mekkablue/LayerGeek/README.md

 Only process certain glyphs with `include:` as the last argument in the chain:

     Property: Filter
-    Value: LayerGeek;roundCoordinates;include:A,H,N
+    Value: LayerGeek; roundCoordinates; include:A,H,N

 Or exclude certain glyphs from processing with `exclude:` as the last argument:

     Property: Filter
-    Value: LayerGeek;roundCoordinates;exclude:C,c,O,o,G,g,B,b
+    Value: LayerGeek; roundCoordinates; exclude:C,c,O,o,G,g,B,b

 You can also use the *Copy Custom Parameter for Instance* button in the Layer Geek window to copy the current input into the clipboard, and then, paste it in the Custom Parameter list in *File > Font Info > Instances*.
 Make sure you click into the parameter list field before pasting.

+Whitespace around semicolons is optional.

 ### Usage Examples

 Here are some values and what they do:

-    correctPathDirection();removePathAtIndex_(0);correctPathDirection()
+    correctPathDirection(); removePathAtIndex_(0); correctPathDirection()

 This removes the outermost path and corrects path direction.

     makeFirstComponent_(Layer.componentAtIndex_(1))

 This takes the second component and makes it the first one.
-You can use `Layer` for a nested reference to the Layer object.
+You can use `Layer` (with an uppercase L) for a nested reference to the Layer object.

     removeComponentAtIndex_(Layer.componentCount()-1)